 In Granada and wondering what to do?
 Nicaragua’s most lively volcano is right outside the city!

-Best as a day trip from Granada, and surely should top any list of must dos in Nicaragua.
+Best as a day trip from Granada, a night tour to Masaya surely should top any list of must dos in Nicaragua.

 Where to Stay: Same as above – stay in Granada; my recommendations are above!

 Many people go to San Juan del Sur to learn to surf, but I preferred quiet little Las Peñitas, about a 30 minute chicken bus from León.